 Git Cheat Sheet and Best Practices

-Today we'll walk through some Git basics, including Git commands like pull, push, and fetch.
-At the end of the article, you can download a one-page Git command line cheat sheet rich with the Git commands of champions, the gems that make your SCM a pleasure to work with, the… ok, enough’s enough, let’s get down to business.
+Today, we'll walk through some Git basics, including Git commands like pull, push, and fetch.
+At the end of the article, you can download a one-page Git workflow cheat sheet rich with the Git commands of champions, the gems that make your SCM a pleasure to work with, the…ok, enough’s enough, let’s get down to business.

 Using Git Init and Git Clone

 Well, we’ll start at the beginning of course!
 In the beginning, Git created init and clone.
 Both of which give you a repository in which you can manage your source code.
-The difference being of course that you would use the init command to create a repository from scratch, whereas you’d use clone to literally clone, or copy an existing repository into the directory you ran the command from.
+The difference being that you would use the init command to create a repository from scratch, whereas you’d use clone to literally clone, or copy an existing repository into the directory you ran the command from.
 Once this is done, we’re able to start our workflow!
 Here are the two examples in action on the ZipRebel project:

 $ git init myProject Initialized empty Git repository in /Users/sjmaple/myProject/.git/